All Episodes

 It's all coming back here.

-But if you build a wall, which by the way, she once supported building a wall the Sunday after 9-11, she told Sam Donaldson she supported profiling Muslims, she flips and flops and flails all over the place.
+But if you build a wall, which, by the way, she once supported building a wall, the Sunday after 9-11, she told Sam Donaldson she supported profiling Muslims.

 She sold out her office enough.

-She takes money from the corrupt Saudis that don't allow women to drive a car, women can't vote up until this year.
+She takes money from the corrupt Saudis that don't allow women to drive a car.

-Women are told how to dress, women are told whether they can leave the country, women can't even leave their own freaking house without a man's permission.
+Women can't even leave their own freaking house without a man's permission.

-And then if you're gay and lesbian, oh Hannity's a conservative, he's against gay marriage.
+And then, if you're gay and lesbian, oh, Hannity's a conservative, he's against gay marriage.

 Okay.